 - A 2014 TripAdvisor study noted a connection between the rates of management responses with the average review rating a hotel receives.
 Properties responding to over 65% of the reviews they received saw an average review rating of 4.15.

 Feedback from hotel guests, whether good or bad, is the key to a successful hotel, but it is not happening.
 The cause is not clear but the potential to improve is huge.
-The full Hospitality Net article is here.
+Check out the original guest review impart article.